How the ChondroFiller Injection Works in the Joint

 Eleanor Hayes

 If you are considering ChondroFiller, it helps to understand how the injection is thought to work.
-ChondroFiller is a non-surgical, intra-articular collagen injection — a collagen-based gel placed into the joint.
+ChondroFiller is a non-surgical, intra-articular collagen injection — a CE-marked, Class III collagen-based gel placed into the joint.
 In this article we explain, in plain terms, what it does once inside the joint, with realistic expectations throughout.

 A Collagen Layer Within the Joint